Topology: A Categorical Approach

 After presenting the basics of both category theory and topology, the book covers the universal properties of familiar constructions and three main topological properties—connectedness, Hausdorff, and compactness.
 It presents a fine-grained approach to convergence of sequences and filters; explores categorical limits and colimits, with examples; looks in detail at adjunctions in topology, particularly in mapping spaces; and examines additional adjunctions, presenting ideas from homotopy theory, the fundamental groupoid, and the Seifert van Kampen theorem.
 End-of-chapter exercises allow students to apply what they have learned.
 The book expertly guides students of topology through the important transition from undergraduate student with a solid background in analysis or point-set topology to graduate student preparing to work on contemporary problems in mathematics.

 In addition to the hard copy, MIT Press will also have a free online HTML version!
 I'll share more details about this and the contents of the book as we get closer to the release date.
 In the mean time, I hope you'll spread the word!
 I'm certainly excited to share this with you.
+[Update, Aug 18, 2020: The online book is now available here.]

 It's hard to keep a good secret!